rdov/rdov.github.io/rdov_whitepaper.md

 ##### Disclaimer

 The contributors views and opinions are their own.
-Google, Android, The Linux Foundation, Deginner, Our Dove and all other proper nouns, copyright, trademark, and otherwise property of their respctive owners.
+Google, Android, The Linux Foundation, Deginner, Our Dove and all other proper nouns, copyright, trademark, and otherwise property of their respective owners.
 No relationship or association is intended or implied.